Query syntax

 field.

-The boost is normalized to avoid completely overriding the index ranking.
+This boost is normalized to avoid completely overriding the index ranking.

-For more information on the $qrf
+For more information, see $qrf

 .